Frequently Asked Questions

 Q. Can I satisfy my pro bono requirement using externship units?

 A. Yes, in some circumstances.
 You will not satisfy the pro bono requirement if you do a judicial externship or if you do an externship with a governmental agency such as the office of the district attorney or public defender.
 However, if you complete two units in a qualified public interest agency, you not only get academic credit for the externship, but you automatically complete the pro bono requirement.
-For further information, please go to the Externship Program website or contact the Externsip Office at 213.736.1103.
+For further information, please go to the Externship Department website or contact the Externship Office at 213.736.1103.

 Q. If I do an externship with a public interest agency, does that fulfill the pro bono requirement?